How to Setup Windows Event Forwarding for Alerting

 • Information

-• Then the By log option under Event Logs select the Windows logs to collect:
+• Then the By log option under Event Logs select the Windows logs to collect, for example, start with:

 • Leave the reset on default, Click Ok